Grades 7 - 9

 About This Book

 Thank goodness for Pemba's Playlist and the journal she keeps.
 There are so many answers deep inside that music.
-And so much is revealed in Pemba's poetry — the hops she writes and those coming through her iPod.
-Phyllys, an eighteenth-century slave girl, has answers, too.
-They billow out from her ghostly visits to Pemba, visits that transform both girls in ways neither expected.
+So much is revealed in Pemba's poetry — the bops she writes and those coming through her iPod.
+Phyllis, an 18th-century slave girl, has answers too.
+But Phyllis's reality billows out from her visits to Pemba, visits that transform both girls in ways neither expected.

-In this supernatural tale, the voices of these two characters entwine to put a new spin on a paranormal story of friendship.
+In this supernatural tale, the voices of these two characters entwine to put a new spin on a paranormal story.
+As a mystery unfolds, many truths are revealed — about honesty, freedom, redemption, and friendship.